w3c/svgwg/master/painting.md

     <td>as specified</td>
   </tr>
   <tr>
-    <th><a>Animation type</a>:</th>
+    <th>[=Animation type=]:</th>
     <td>discrete</td>
   </tr>
 </table>

-<p class="note">The <a href="http://dev.w3.org/csswg/css-images/#the-image-rendering">CSS Image Values and Replacement Content Module Level 4</a> may in the future redefine this property.
-In particular it should allow the choice between smoothing and keeping a pixelated look when upscaling.</p>
+Note: The <a href="http://dev.w3.org/csswg/css-images/#the-image-rendering">CSS Image Values and Replacement Content Module Level 4</a> may in the future redefine this property.
+In particular it should allow the choice between smoothing and keeping a pixelated look when upscaling.

-<p>The {{image-rendering}} property provides a hint to the implementation
+<p>The [[SVG2#ImageRendering|image-rendering]] property provides a hint to the implementation
 about how to make speed vs. quality tradeoffs as it performs image processing.
-Values have the following meanings:</p>
+Values have the following meanings:

 <dl>
   <dt><span class='prop-value'>auto</span></dt>